DataShades/ckanext-files/README.md

 * make sure that all new files are uploaded and managed by ckanext-files instead of native CKAN's uploader
-* generate image URLs in UI using ckanext-files functionality.
+* generate image URLs using ckanext-files functionality.
 Right now, while files stored in the original storage folder it makes no difference.
-But if you change directory in future or even decide to move files from local filesystem into different storage backend, it will guarantee that files are remain visible.
+But if you change upload directory in future or even decide to move files from local filesystem into different storage backend, it will guarantee that files are remain visible.